 - Secondary Bathrooms in an apartment with one Type A bathroom are not subject to full accessibility but must still comply with certain requirements.

-Minimum Bathroom Size NYC / NYC Building Code Bathroom Size
+Minimum Bathroom Size in NYC

-Bathroom Codes NYC
+Bathroom Construction Codes NYC

 Firestopping for Bathrooms